electric-sql/electric/docs/reference/limitations.md

 The SQL syntax you see documented on <DocPageLink path="api/ddlx" /> is not yet implemented.
 Neither are permissions, roles, validation or local SQLite commands.

-DDLX support is currently limited to electrifying tables using an SQL proceedure call syntax:
+DDLX support is currently limited to electrifying tables using an SQL procedure call syntax:

 ```sql
 CALL electric.electrify('items')